 Going postal: purported Gaddafi letter to Congress urges ceasefire

-“Gaddafi is obviously under pressure,” he said.
+Lecturer in Modern History at Oxford University, Professor Mark Almond, says Gaddafi's positions are not as weak as the West might want to present.“Gaddafi is obviously under pressure,” he said.
 “His ground forces are being bombed by NATO.
 But he also has seen that in the US Congress a resolution was passed highly critical of what President Obama had done since the bombing started.
 So he begins to sense that there is division in Washington and perhaps in the West in general, inside NATO.”

-“Gaddafi never wanted conflict in the first place.
+According to radio host and author Stephen Lendman, Muammar Gaddafi, more than anyone else, wants an end to the conflict.“Gaddafi never wanted conflict in the first place.
 He did not begin it.
 He responded to it,” he said.
 “When Washington and NATO … began it, Gaddafi responded.
 Of course he wants it ended.
 He wants a cease-fire.
 He does not want any of this to go on.
 The West is committing the violence."